Last Updated on June 19, 2021 by Grow with Bovees

 If you use a lot of wax paper but don’t quite like the idea of the disposed wax paper filling up the landfills, then there is no reason to panic.
 The best way to reduce the amount of wax paper in the trash is to reduce the amount you throw away.
 While wax paper is not recyclable because of its waxy coating, there are a few things that you can do to prevent it from landing up in the trash.

-- You can try and reuse the wax paper several times as it is possible.
+- You can try to reuse the wax paper several times as it is possible.
 Wax paper can easily be cleaned and reused.

 - You can reduce the amount of wax paper that you use on a regular basis by using recyclable alternatives like cellulose bags or other options that reduce waste.

-- If you are a serious composter, then you can start a second compost pile and put in the wax paper that is no longer usable and allow it to break down over time.
+- If you are a serious composter with a composting toolkit, then you can start a second compost pile and put in the wax paper that is no longer usable and allow it to break down over time.
 However, you will not have usable compost for a few years.
 So, you could consider the cold compost technique to compost the wax paper.

 Wax paper is very useful; however, if you love your baking and your garden, then the lack of being able to compost wax paper very easily can be a downside.
 Whether you can compost wax paper or not really depends on the material used to coat the paper, but if you should have any leftover bread from your baking, you’ll be pleased to know that bread is also compostable.